 One of the following forms of ID will be required at the Family Pantry for each member of the household.
 Originals or copies will be accepted

-Utility Bill, Mail with Post Mark, Bank Statement, Lease or Rental Agreement, Property Tax Bill, Letter from a Doctor, Clergy or Social Worker on your behalf, Motor Vehicle Registration, Driver’s License, or Government Issued Identification Card
+Utility Bill, Mail with Post Mark, Bank Statement, Lease or Rental Agreement, Property Tax Bill, Letter from a Doctor, Clergy or Social Worker on your behalf, Motor Vehicle Registration, Driver’s License, or Government Issued Identification Card.
+If you do not have any of these options, please speak to the volunteer and they can help.

 WHAT IS A HOUSEHOLD?

 The amount of food distributed per household depends on the number of people in the household.
-To be fair to all clients, a “household” is defined as including everyone who shares a kitchen, including family members, roommates, people renting a room, etc.
+To be fair to all clients, a “household” is defined as anyone who shares the home, shares the kitchen and prepares meals together.
+This can include family members, roommates, people renting a room, etc.

 HOW MUCH FOOD TO EXPECT